-(Published in the Spiritually Speaking column of The Daily Guardian on June 14, 2021)
+(Published in Spiritually Speaking of The Daily Guardian on June 14, 2021)

 Have you ever seen something or met someone that looks and feels very familiar although you are 100% sure that you are seeing it or meeting them for the first time?
 Have you ever painted something purely from imagination but when you look at your creation, it looks profoundly familiar?
 We have various kinds of memories.
 Some things we remember mentally.
 This means that there is a clear reference point in our minds of things that we have very consciously experienced — maybe a person we knew in childhood, a book we read, a place we visited and so on.
 These memories are very matter of fact and their basic nature is mental.
 This means that they are very cerebral and logical and may not invoke any kind of feeling or emotion in us.